gesteves/guyman/README.md

 # Workout Playlist Generator

-Proof of concept for using ChatGPT to generate a Spotify playlist tailored to the TrainerRoad workouts of the day.
+Proof of concept for using ChatGPT to generate a Spotify playlist tailored to the workouts of the day from TrainerRoad or TrainingPeaks.